jku/golfpiste-etukone/readme.md

 Everything is done locally: searching is done in javascript and managing the used benefits in cookies.

-See http://goto.fi/golfpiste for a live implementation.
+See http://goto.fi/golfpiste for a live implementation (UI in Finnish).

 ## Data